Dxrkzen/PyLogger/README.md

 3. Press "Edit with Idle"
 4. Scroll Down to the bottom
 5. When you see "Your Webhook Here", enter your webhook!
-6. Press Ctrl+S and send that .py file to your victim!
+6. Press Ctrl+S and you can use it to find your token!
 -------------------------------------------------------
 How to make a webhook!